< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | LINKS | UPDATES | BLOG | EMAIL | HOME

 * One of the most interesting offshoots of the Mirage III/5/50 fighter family tree was the "Mirage IIIV" vertical take-off and landing (VTOL) fighter.
 "IIIV" is read "three-vee", not "three-five", by the way.
 This aircraft featured eight small vertical lift engines straddling the main engine.
 The Mirage IIIV was built in response to a mid-1960s NATO specification for a VTOL strike fighter.

 The Balzac crashed in January 1964.
-The pilot was killed, but the aircraft was repaired, only to crash in September 1965 and be permanently destroyed, killing another pilot in the process.
+The pilot was killed, but the aircraft was repaired, only to crash again in September 1965, killing another pilot in the process.
+The aircraft was fortunately destroyed, ensuring it wouldn't kill another pilot.

 Mirage Balzac, Mirage IIIV